decentraland/decentraland-dapps/README.md

 <details><summary>Learn More</summary>
 <p>

-Say you want to add the amount of `land` as a property of the wallet, you can create a `wallet` module in your dapp and add the following files:
+Say you want to add the amount of `land` as a property of the wallet, you can create a `wallet` module in your dApp and add the following files:

 **Types**: